Source Control

 ✔ Branch branch-mapping version 74 is merged.

-Check if current Ampli branch is on the latest version
+Check whether the current Ampli branch uses the latest version

 ampli status --is-latest